andregugelmin/andregugelmin/README.md

 ## Hi there, I'm André Gugelmin, a Brazilian developer living in Curitiba

-- I'm currently studing full-stack web development at Driven
+- I'm a Full-Stack Web Developer.

 - I'm currently a Information Systems student at UTFPR